 In these same incidents, 84 percent of children under the age of 12—and 71 percent of victims age 12-17—were abused within their own homes, or within the home of their abuser.
 60 percent of childhood victims are abused by someone within their “inner circle”—be it a parent/guardian, a relative, or an older juvenile in the family.

 For elder sexual abuse victims, approximately 83.3 percent of victims reside in assisted living facilities, such as nursing homes.
 Of this majority, 26.8 percent of incidents take place in the home of either the victim or the abuser.
 In over 75 percent of elder sexual abuse cases, the abuser was either the direct caregiver of the victim, or a family member of loved one—meaning that nearly 70 percent of incidents go unreported in fear of retaliation or familial abandonment.

-Reporting Suspected Sexual Abuse
+Reporting Suspected Sexual Abuse in Minnesota

 Reporting suspected incidents of sexual abuse is not only a moral duty—it may also be a legal duty as well.
 According to Minn.
 Statute 626.556 (for minors) and Minn.
 Statute 626.557 (for vulnerable adults), certain individuals who bear witness to (or suspect) sexual abuse while operating in their professional capacity are required by law to verbally report the incident within 24 hours, and in writing within 72 hours, to the appropriate Human Services or Law Enforcement in order to pursue action against the abuser and protect the victim.